kapostolou/xna_code/Spring_hlsl/readme.txt

 The hlsl files used.
-See the chart in the root directory for their description.
+See the chart in the Diagrams/GPU directory for their description.